openrally/openrally/README.md

 * Tulip
 * Rally Blitz

+## Mailing Lists
+For the latest news and announcements, subscribe to the OpenRally.org new mailing list by sending an email to [openrallynews-request](mailto:openrallynews-request@freelists.org?subject=subscribe) with 'subscribe' in the Subject field.

-#Why GPX?
+## Why GPX?
 GPX is the most common geo-mapping file format.
 Most devices which record tracks or have online maps can import/export GPX format.

 GPX is also a format with many existing tools for converting.

-##But GPX is XML and XML is too verbose...
+### But GPX is XML and XML is too verbose...
 It's true that XML *can* be more verbose than a binary format.
 However, once image data for tulips and notes fields are included, the weight of the XML text is negligible.

-## Mailing Lists
-For the latest news and announcements, subscribe to the OpenRally.org new mailing list by sending an email to [openrallynews-request](mailto:openrallynews-request@freelists.org?subject=subscribe) with 'subscribe' in the Subject field.
+Keep in mind, this is an *interchange* format, not the required format for storage or network transfer.
+As such, ease of use is paramount.

 ## What's new in v1.0-Cross-Country-DRAFT:
 * Separation of cross-country tags from road rally tags
 * Removal of duplicate tags
 * Specified sensible defaults in XSD, per FIM current regulations
+* Formalization of SVG for tulip and notes drawings/icons.

-###Implementation notes
+### Implementation notes
 Authors of software which are consuming OpenRally GPX files should inspect the version of the schema specified in the GPX document.
 Parsing should be according to the version specified.

 ## OpenRally Enhanced GPX Format v0.3-DRAFT